 Make sure you save this info somewhere because you will need it to log into your account.
 You can set up a custom domain later, either through Shopify, purchasing one on your own, or transferring a domain from an existing site.
 There are resources that help you set that up when you’re ready.

 Next, you’ll be asked a bunch of questions about your store.
-Fill those out and, once you’re done, click the button at the bottom of the page that says Enter my store.
+Fill those out, and once you’re done, click the button at the bottom of the page that says Enter my store.

-#2 – Set Up Your Shopify Store
+Step 2 – Set Up Your Shopify Store

 Once you get into your store, you will see a menu on the left that includes links to all your Shopify store tools and features, like orders, products, and customers.